k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_7.x.x_Setup_Automatic_Single_DC_multi_nodes.md

 1. Download the package from [here](https://download.k2view.com/index.php/s/tFnDRJEUyHiXPYL).

-2. Log in to the Linux as the user "Kafka" and copy the package to the home directory.
+2. Log in to the Linux as a 'Kafka' user and copy the package to the home directory.

 3. Untar the package (the package name varies according to the version) as follows: